Commonly Used Brand Name(s)Avastin, Mvasi

 Gastrointestinal perforation, some cases fatal, has occurred in up to 3% of bevacizumab-treated patients.
 Bevacizumab is also associated with an increased incidence of surgical and wound healing complications, including serious and fatal complications.
 Discontinue bevacizumab if gastrointestinal perforation occurs.
 Discontinue bevacizumab in patients who develop wound healing complications that require medical intervention.
 Withhold bevacizumab at least 28 days prior to elective surgery.
-Do not initiate bevacizumab for at least 28 days after surgery and until the surgical wound is fully healed.
+Do not administer bevacizumab for at least 28 days after surgery and until the wound is fully healed.
 Severe or fatal hemorrhage, including hemoptysis, gastrointestinal bleeding, CNS hemorrhage, epistaxis, and vaginal bleeding, has occurred up to 5-fold more frequently in bevacizumab-treated patients.
 Do not administer bevacizumab to patients with a recent history of hemoptysis.
 Discontinue in patients who develop Grade 3 to 4 hemorrhage .Intravenous route (Solution)

 Bevacizumab is a substance that helps the body fight cancer.
 It prevents the growth of certain types of blood vessels to cancer cells.
 This helps to decrease the growth of cancer cells by starving the cells of nutrients that are needed to grow.

 This medicine is to be given only by or under the immediate supervision of your doctor.

 You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.
 It is given through a needle placed into one of your veins.
 It must be given slowly, so the needle will have to stay in place for at least 30 to 90 minutes.

 Bevacizumab is often given together with other cancer medicines.
 If you are using a combination of medicines, make sure that you take each one at the proper time and do not mix them.
 Ask your doctor to help you plan a way to remember to take your medicines at the right times.